PhilippFriedrich/beet-segmentation/README.md

 - **Plant bounding boxes as GeoJSON** Polygon representation of the single plant bounding boxes.

 The results will be stored in the results folder of the project.

+If you want to change the folder structure or run the program within a IDE, you may need to adjust filepaths and inputs.

 ## Model training and implementation